xiix0/scam/README.md

-You fill a much-needed gap.
+You have a reputation for being thoroughly reliable and trustworthy.
+A pity that it's totally undeserved.